ungive/image-updater/README.md

 contains the following three options:
 * `port`: The port that the server is running on (default: 3000).
 * `delay`: The delay between the asynchronous download requests in milliseconds (default: 500).
-* `download_stack_size`: The maximum amount of downloads that are allowed to be processed at the same time (Default: 10).
+* `download_stack_size`: The maximum amount of downloads that are allowed to be processed simultaneously (default: 10).

 You are free to change these settings, but be aware that too many requests at the same
 time can overload your connection to the internet and cause unexpected issues/results,